jianzhnie/yolov3_pytorch/README.md

 # yolov3_pytorch

 A minimal PyTorch implementation of YOLOv3, with support for training, inference and evaluation.
+Add VOCDetection and  COCODetection dataloader, which is much easy to use.

 ## Installation
 ##### Clone and install requirements